boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

     - `Compile` and `Save` the asset
     - Do this for all wheels

-## The vehicle has too much body roll
+## The Vehicle Has Too Much Body Roll

 - You can try lowering the center of mass by going to the `BP_YourVehicleName` blueprint
 - Ensure you click `Open Full Blueprint Editor` if you don’t see the components on the Left